-1) Do not purchase a used mattress or box spring for your bed.
+1) Do not purchase a used mattress for your bed.
 Buy only new ones that are sealed in plastic.
 (Alternatively, you can buy an air mattress for a minimal amount.)

 2) Do not take anything off the street for your use.
-This includes mattresses, box springs, furniture, etc.
+This includes mattresses, furniture, etc.

 Read important information about bed bugs.

-Step 7: Pay your rent and security deposit
+Step 7: Be careful when paying your rent and security deposit

 Do not pay cash and don't pay too much in advance.
 If you pay cash, there will be no record of your rental payments unless you get a receipt.
 Therefore, it’s better to pay your rent by personal check.
 And, while it is typical for a landlord to ask for first and last months' rent plus a security deposit, never pay more than that amount in advance.